stavroskyriazos/MuseDesk/README.md

-# Helpdesk Ticketing System - MuseDesk
+# MuseDesk - Helpdesk Ticketing System

-This Project is an open-source helpdesk & ticketing system for museums.
+This Project is a small Flask & SQLite based helpdesk for support & ticketing system for museums.

 ## Objectives
 - Develop a functional helpdesk system using open-source technologies